By the end of this section, you will be able to do the following:

 Channel and carrier proteins transport material at different rates.
 Channel proteins transport much more quickly than carrier proteins.
 Channel proteins facilitate diffusion at a rate of tens of millions of molecules per second; whereas, carrier proteins work at a rate of a thousand to a million molecules per second.

-Osmosis is the movement of water through a semipermeable membrane according to the water's concentration gradient across the membrane, which is inversely proportional to the solutes' concentration.
+Osmosis is the movement of free water molecules through a semipermeable membrane according to the water's concentration gradient across the membrane, which is inversely proportional to the solutes' concentration.
 While diffusion transports material across membranes and within cells, osmosis transports only water across a membrane and the membrane limits the solutes' diffusion in the water.
 Not surprisingly, the aquaporins that facilitate water movement play a large role in osmosis, most prominently in red blood cells and the membranes of kidney tubules.

 Osmosis is a special case of diffusion.
-Water, like other substances, moves from an area of high concentration to one of low concentration.
+Water, like other substances, moves from an area of high concentration of free water molecules to one of low free water molecule concentration.
 An obvious question is what makes water move at all?
 Imagine a beaker with a semipermeable membrane separating the two sides or halves (Figure 5.11).
 On both sides of the membrane the water level is the same, but there are different dissolved substance concentrations, or solute, that cannot cross the membrane (otherwise the solute crossing the membrane would balance concentrations on each side).
 If the solution's volume on both sides of the membrane is the same, but the solute's concentrations are different, then there are different amounts of water, the solvent, on either side of the membrane.